martinhbramwell/gspread_HelloOAuthWorld/README.md

 =============================

 The documentation for GSpread's authorize() method does little more than tell you to read Google's manuals.
-For those with little experience with OAuth, unecessarily this may be a big problem, as in  -- many days down the drain.
+If you have small experience with OAuth, this can be a big problem, as in  -- many days down the drain.

-If you have Python in Ubuntu this should get you going.
+As long as you already have Python in Ubuntu this should get you going quickly.

 <a name="Steps"/>
 Here are the steps :